unstoppabledomains/docs/src/domain-registry-essentials/cns-smart-contracts.md

 ### WhitelistedMinter

 WhitelistedMinter defines an interface for minting second-level domains.
-This smart contract is primarily used by Unstoppable Domains team, but its intefrace also supports delegating minting process to other parties via [Meta transactions](../managing-domains/meta-transactions.md).
-All calls to WhitelistedMinter get proxied to the Registry via [MintingController](./cns-smart-contracts.md#mintingcontroller) smart contract.
+This smart contract is primarily used by the Unstoppable Domains team, but its interface also supports delegating minting process to other parties via [Meta transactions](../managing-domains/meta-transactions.md).
+All calls to WhitelistedMinter get proxied to the Registry via the [MintingController](./cns-smart-contracts.md#mintingcontroller) smart contract.

 | Network | Contract address |
 | :--- | :--- |